Deitox/kestrel_engine/README.md

 - Edit `config/app.json` to tweak window title, resolution, vsync, or fullscreen defaults.
 - The engine falls back to built-in defaults and logs a warning if the file is missing or malformed.

-## Docs
+## Documentation
-- `docs/ARCHITECTURE.md` outlines subsystem responsibilities, now including the mesh registry and dual-pass renderer.
+- `docs/ARCHITECTURE.md` – subsystem responsibilities, frame flow, and notes on the hybrid transform pipeline.
-- `docs/DECISIONS.md` records crate and technology choices, including the `gltf` importer powering mesh assets.
+- `docs/DECISIONS.md` – crate and technology choices (e.g., winit, wgpu, gltf, Rapier).
-- `docs/CODE_STYLE.md` captures formatting, linting, and error-handling guidelines.
+- `docs/CODE_STYLE.md` – formatting, linting, and error-handling guidelines.